Italian Poutine Pie

 My plain Jane family loves Italian food.
 Simple meatballs, marinara, and mozzarella are A-OK with the crew.
 With a pie plate filled with hash browns made with my favorite russet Idaho® potatoes, I popped it in the oven to get nice and crispy.

-Then I filled the crust with homemade meatballs and a marinara gravy before topping with a sprinkling of Parmesan and fresh mozzarella.
-Another stint in the oven warmed my Italian poutine pie.
+Then I filled the crust with homemade meatballs and marinara before topping it with Parmesan and fresh mozzarella.
+Another stint in the oven warmed my Italian poutine pie and melted the cheese.
 The aroma was heavenly—a wonderful sign.
 Bill’s, “Hey, this is good,” was all I needed to know I had a winner.
 A “poutine” that pleased even the pickiest palate.

 How to Make Italian Poutine Pie

-• Squeeze all the liquid out of your shredded potatoes to ensure a crispy crust.
-I do this will a potato ricer or my hands.
+- Squeeze all the liquid from your shredded potatoes to ensure a crispy crust.
+I do this with a potato ricer or my hands.

-• Top with your favorite melting cheese.
-Mozzarella fits the Italian theme but feel free to use a favorite variety that will work with the other ingredients
+- Top with your favorite melting cheese.
+Mozzarella fits the Italian theme but feel free to use a favorite variety that will work with the other ingredients.
+Fontina is another option.

 More Italian Recipes You’ll Love: